MOOCs (massive open online courses) promise free and flexible access to education.

 Coursera was founded in 2012 by two Stanford professors.
 With more than 37 million users it is the largest MOOC platform worldwide.

 In cooperation with universities and companies, Coursera offers a broad spectrum of online courses which ranges from computer science to personal development.
+One of their most popular courses is "Learning How To Learn".

 More than 150 partner institutions, among them elite universities like Yale, Stanford and Princeton, provide high calibre courses.